raws/fax.txt/README.md

 All times are EST. Let the horror begin.

+##### 19 April 2019 1:31 PM

+    <NCarter> Hah, my old PowerMac 7300 still works!
+    <NCarter> GraphicConverter says "you've been using this software for 5378 days".

 ##### 28 February 2019 4:52 PM

     <NCarter> Is there such a thing as cat pants?